 Data from three people with RRMS had to be excluded due to MRI motion artefacts; of the remaining 62 people, 27 had RRMS, 22 SPMS, and 13 were healthy controls [See Table 1].
 For the MS groups, a detailed clinical history was obtained and neurological examination undertaken.
 Disease duration, number of relapses since the baseline visit, and change in disease modifying therapy were all noted.
 Expanded disability status scale scores were estimated [17].

 PSIR (0.5x0.5x2mm) and PD/T2-weighted (1x1x3mm) scans were acquired (as per our previous work [15]) on a 3T Philips Achieva system, on two occasions at least one year apart.
 Follow-up images were registered to baseline scans using NiftyReg (http://sourceforge.net/projects/niftyreg) [18] with an affine transformation.
 On baseline scans, cortical GM lesions were classified as IC or LC; WM lesions touching but not entering the cortex were classified as JC lesions.
-[15], On follow up scans, new cortical GM lesions were counted, and on a lesion-by-lesion basis any change in classification of lesions previously identified in or adjacent to the cortex (e.g. from IC or JC to LC) was noted.
-[15].
+As in our previous work [15], a cortical GM lesion was defined as a focal hypointensity relative to the surrounding normal cortex, that involved the cortex in part or whole.
+When small or ill-defined on a single slice, a lesion was only counted if it was present on at least one other adjacent slice.
+If a lesion was only seen to involve cortical GM it was classified as being IC, and if it also involved WM it was classified as LC.
+Total cortical GM lesion counts were calculated as the sum of IC and LC lesion counts.
+On follow up scans, new cortical GM lesions were counted, and on a lesion-by-lesion basis any change in classification of lesions previously identified in or adjacent to the cortex (e.g. from IC or JC to LC) was noted.
+The intra-operator intra-class correlation coefficient, using this PSIR sequence and these criteria, was 0.995 for total cortical GM lesion counts (IC and LC), and for IC and LC lesions separately, 0.990 and 0.984 respectively [15].
 The PD/T2-weighted scans were used to count new WM lesions appearing over the follow up interval.
 All lesion marking was undertaken by VS under the supervision of an experienced neuroradiologist (TY) using guidelines previously reported [15].
 Marking of all scans was blind to clinical details.

 Statistical analyses were performed using SPSS version 21 (SPSS, Chicago, IL, USA).
 Differences in demographic and clinical variables between RR and SPMS were examined using independent sample t-tests.
 Since lesion numbers tend not to be normally distributed, changes in lesion numbers were compared between patient groups using the Mann-Whitney test.
 Spearman rank correlation was used to investigate associations between GM and WM lesion accrual.
 The threshold for statistical significance was p≤0.05.